hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 ## // TODO headline that explains stores are per-user

-An important thing to note is that storing and accessing objects with hoodie always means accessing your personal, local objects.
-All stored data has a fixed association to the user who created them.
-So you won't be able to access other user's data by default.
+Hoodie Store works per-user.
+Storing data happens within a single user's context.
+All data you store into a particular instance of a store is only ever accessible by the user associated with the store.

+The store is automatically synced with the Hoodie backend.
+It can be shared between different devices that log into Hoodie as the same user.
+Other users never explicitly see this data.
+To share data with other users or the public, see “Sharing Data” below.

 The objects you save with the `hoodie.store` are saved to your browser's local data storage.
-This is one of the most important key concepts of hoodie itself.
+This is one of the most important key concepts of Hoodie itself.
 Otherwise we would yet have still very limited possibilities to build offline first applications.
-Since hoodie is also designed to also store data on the serverside, there has to be a sync.
-Currently hoodie uses long polling to achieve this.
-In future releases, we will make use of [PouchDB](http://pouchdb.com), a [CouchDB](http://couchdb.apache.org) compatible JavaScript implemantation.
+Since Hoodie is also designed to also store data on the server side, there has to be a sync.
+Currently hoodie uses a custom sync solutoin to achieve this.
+In future releases, we will make use of [PouchDB](http://pouchdb.com).

 Please note that generally, in order save objects to the server's store, you need to be logged in with a valid user.
 Learn more about the hoodie user system at [`Hoodie.User`](./hoodie.user.md).

 ### Scoped Stores